By: Marilyn L. Davis

-Each of those sentences has some evidence that is true, and some are simply false.
-When fear grips us, we tend to only focus on the negative, so this writer comes away with, “They don’t need me, they’ve got seasoned writers, and PhD’s.”
+There is some truth in each of those sentences, but there are falsehoods in them, too.
+When fear grips us, we tend to only focus on the negative, so this writer comes away with, “They don’t need me, all they’ve got are seasoned writers, and Ph.D.’s.”

 Yes, We Do Need You – the Working Writer

 While it’s true that Two Drops of Ink does have seasoned writers with Ph.D’s, if that were the only criteria for writing here, it would turn into “Dissecting Dissertations, Dialogues, and Diatribes on the Improper Use of the Semi-colon” or some other name that you could only access if you knew, or cared to search, on Google Scholar.

 That is not what we’re looking for in submissions.

 That said, there are snippets of prose, poetry, and new ways of looking at problem-solving for writing and blogs that appear on social media written by 13-year-olds.
 I know this because my granddaughter is one of them.

 I recently connected on Twitter with a 17-year-old Irish author – with four books published and two more on the way to the printer.
 Nothing aspiring about that; she’s a genuine working writer, yet even she labels herself as aspiring.

 Next time you want to label yourself a newbie, an aspiring, or a rookie writer, reconsider.
 While you’re reframing your concept, think about these: